o-t-w/blog/src/content/blog/guide-to-html-number-input.md

 <img style="max-width: 340px; margin-inline: auto;" src="/localised-inputmode.png" alt="">

-Chrome allows users to type either a period or a comma.
-On desktop Safari (from version 26.2) when a user presses the comma key on their keyboard it will be visibly converted to a period.
+Desktop Safari (from version 26.2) has a unique behaviour: when a user presses the comma key on their keyboard it will be visibly converted to a period.
 In all other browsers a user can type a comma and see a comma on the screen, but under the hood the browser converts it: if a user types `2,55` the string returned by `.value` in JavaScript will be `"2.55"`, and the number returned by `.valueAsNumber` will be `2.55`, rather than `NaN`.
+On desktop, for languages where a comma is the commonly used decimal separator, Chrome allows users to type either a period or a comma.

 ## `.valueAsNumber`

-The `.valueAsNumber` property provides the value as a number rather than a string, which saves you needing to use `parseInt` or `parseFloat`.
+The `.valueAsNumber` property provides the value as a number rather than a string, which saves you needing to use `parseInt`, `parseFloat` or `Number()`.

 ```js
 const input = document.querySelector('input[type="number"]');